bmoniey/FilamentMeasuringTool/README.md

 - added note to display to help with tracking branches
 - start-up delay from 1s to 2s to give user a change to read it!
 - added comments in the fmt.ino file to indicate what branch the project goes with

+### 2.23.1
+- working with Adafruit on change from private to protected
+- added back in teh Adafruit_SSD1306_D.cpp,h files which implement the display(dfunct_t dfunct) method which is less complicated and will be able to benefit from any other modifications made to the base library.
+Hopefully the protected will become mainline which will allow this fork to die and no special library checkout will be needed.